mohamed-ashraf-bayor/froporec/index.md

 ### Issues, Bugs, Suggestions
-Contribute to the project's growth by reporting issues or making improvement suggestions at https://github.com/mohamed-ashraf-bayor/froporec/issues/new/choose
+Contribute to the project's growth by reporting issues or making improvement suggestions [here](https://github.com/mohamed-ashraf-bayor/froporec/issues/new/choose)